WalterRieck/GiantAtoms/README.md

 # Examples

-Some examples are provided in the Examples folder with the figures from running these examples in the Figures folder
+In the examples folder one can find examples for single photon, two photon and Doublon processes.
+For single photon and two photon processes we show dynamics for both a single GA as well as two braided GAs while for the doublon we only show dynamics for two giant atoms with direct or natural coupling.
+Running these examples yield the figures found in the corresponding folder in the Figures folder.